usf-cs272-f25/usf-cs272-f25.github.io/_assignments/project04.md

 ## Rubric

 1. 50 pts.
 TestTfIdf
 1. 50 pts.
+Code review
+    1. Explain your design and implementation for concurrency
-Code review for concurrency and clickable search results
+    1. Plan to demonstrate your solution including clickable search results